owlcms/owlcms4-heroku-updater/README.md

 #### Updating Existing OWLCMS installations

-> *This program will update installations done using the * `Deploy to Heroku` *button after release 4.5.* For older installations, proceed as before (`heroku` command-line or uninstall/reinstall).
+> This program will update installations done using the  `Deploy to Heroku` button *since release 4.5.* For older installations, proceed as before (`heroku` command-line or uninstall/reinstall).

 This program is downloaded to a user's workstation from the [Releases](https://github.com/jflamy/owlcms4-heroku-updater/releases/latest) page.
 On Windows, you can double-click on the .exe.
 On other platforms, the program is run from the command-line.